• Home

 Q: My 88-year-old father lives in his own home about 100 miles from us.
 He’s been living alone since my mother died five years ago.
 I thought he looked rather thin last time we saw him.
 I’m starting to feel worried about his nutrition.
 Should I be concerned?
 Would you recommend he start drinking a supplement such as Boost or Ensure?

 A: This question comes up a lot for families.
-It is indeed very common for older adults to experience unintentional weight loss at some point in late life.
+It is indeed very common for older adults to experience unexplained weight loss at some point in late life.

 The brief answer is that yes, you should be concerned.
 But I wouldn’t recommend you jump to purchasing Boost or Ensure.